The Two Synod Solution

 of Member-at-Large may be granted

-by their Presbytery upon that minister's
+by a Presbytery upon that minister's

-application and shall be reviewed annually.
+application which shall be reviewed

 Inactive c.
 An inactive member is a minister of the